 REA didn’t bank on real estate agents getting smarter about the use of their own data and devising ways to use their owned channels to transact deals outside the major portals, with who they’ve had a love/hate relationship with for years.
 The real estate industry has found a way, via the off-market concept, to compete with the dominance and rising costs of the major portals and take back some control of their own data.

-Despite these attempts by REA to spoil the off-market party for agents, off-market deals will continue to grow as more real estate businesses invest in the tools and teams to leverage the data that sits in their CRM and their own agency website.
+Despite these attempts by REA (and agents who don’t believe in “off-market” sales) to spoil the off-market party for agents, off-market deals will continue to grow as more real estate businesses invest in the tools and teams to leverage the data that sits in their CRM and their own agency website.

-REA, on multiple occasions, have attempted to paint an over sensationalised view of real estate agents in their videos and have attempted to discredit the advice given by agents to their clients.
-While this rhetoric (and let’s be honest, that’s what it is) might work with some vendors, it will not work against agencies who have established trust in the community and a highly engaged database.
+REA, on multiple occasions, have attempted to paint an over-sensationalised view of real estate agents in their videos and they’ve attempted to discredit the advice given by agents to their clients.
+While this rhetoric (and let’s be honest… that’s what it is) might work with some vendors, it will not work against agencies that have established trust in the community and a highly engaged database.
 So my friends, stay the course.

 Off-market, pre-portal, silent listings or whatever you want to call it, certainly doesn’t replace traditional methods of selling.

-But if I was to reflect on why it’s growing in popularity, I’d suggest it’s based on three factors:
+But if I was to reflect on why it’s growing in popularity, I’d suggest it’s based on four factors:

 - Real estate agents/agencies getting much better at database/CRM management and categorisation